Single use plastic: the last straw

-Sustainability is more than a buzzword nowadays.
+Sustainability is more than a buzzword.
 Once a box-ticking exercise, it has caught the imagination of many with CSR targets, no more so than the campaign to reduce and ultimately eradicate single-use plastics.
-Our new white paper explores whether the travel industry is doing enough to limit the use of single-use plastic...
+This white paper explores whether the travel industry is doing enough to limit the use of single-use plastic.

-Undoubtedly pressure is mounting on businesses to do what they can to help save the planet.
-The UK government, for example, announced a world-leading new tax on produced or imported plastic packaging in the October 2018 Budget that applies to all plastic packaging that doesn’t include at least 30% recycled content.
-The tax will see up to 22p added to the cost of single-use drinks containers in England (which consumers would get back if they returned the bottle under a new deposit return scheme).
+Back in 2018, the UK government announced a world-leading new tax on produced or imported plastic packaging in the October 2018 Budget that applies to all plastic packaging that doesn’t include at least 30% recycled content.
+The tax sees up to 22p added to the cost of single-use drinks containers in England, which consumers would get back if they returned the bottle under a new deposit return scheme.

 Although industry observers believe the legislation doesn’t go far enough - plus the UK government’ pledge of eliminating all avoidable waste by 2042 is a long way off - it will hopefully encourage businesses to ensure that far more packaging can be recycled and to use more recycled plastic in their packaging.